Information Borrowing from Partially Compatible Trajectories for Estimation of Dynamic Treatment Regimes: Introduction

 Inspired by these considerations, we propose two novel estimators that relax the strict inclusion rule through flexible compatibility mechanisms.
-The Generalized Adherence Weighting (GAW) estimator replaces the binary adherence indicator with a probability-based compatibility score, serving as a proxy for how closely an individual aligns with the target regime based on their covariates.
-By weighting observations proportional to their probability of receiving the regime-recommended treatment, GAW partially incorporates individuals who deviate from the assigned treatment but remain highly compatible with it.
-The Bootstrap Adherence Windowing (BAW) estimator introduces covariate-based tolerance windows around treatment thresholds, recognizing that individuals near decision boundaries may be informative about regime performance, drawing conceptual inspiration from kernel methods \citep{hirano2004} and bootstrap-based bandwidth selection \citep{wand1994kernel, hall1995blocking}.
+The Generalized Compatibility Weighting (GCW) estimator replaces the compatibility indicator with a probability-based compatibility score, serving as a proxy for how closely an individual aligns with the target regime based on their covariates.
+By weighting observations proportional to their probability of receiving the regime-recommended treatment, GCW partially incorporates individuals who deviate from the assigned treatment but remain highly compatible with it.
+The Bootstrap Compatibility Windowing (BCW) estimator introduces covariate-based tolerance windows around treatment thresholds, recognizing that individuals near decision boundaries may be informative about regime performance, drawing conceptual inspiration from kernel methods \citep{hirano2004} and bootstrap-based bandwidth selection \citep{wand1994kernel, hall1995blocking}.
 We establish that both estimators preserve desirable asymptotic properties, reduce finite-sample variance, are offer straightforward computation that can be integrated into existing IPW workflows with minimal modifications.

 The remainder of this article proceeds as follows.
 Section~\ref{sec:background} establishes the formal framework for DTRs and reviews standard IPW methodology, highlighting key limitations.
 Section~\ref{sec:method} introduces our proposed estimators, including algorithmic implementations and theoretical properties.
 Section~\ref{sec:simulation} presents comprehensive simulation studies evaluating finite-sample performance.
 Section~\ref{sec:application} demonstrates an application to HIV treatment using the AIDS Clinical Trials Group Study 175 (ACTG175).
 Section~\ref{sec:discussion} concludes.